 there’s more than one way to ripen a tomato

 AH, THE JUICY JOY OF A RIPE TOMATO—IF YOU CAN NURTURE ONE unscathed to that perfect shade of orangey-red, that is.
 This hot, dry summer the chipmunks (who demonically began taste-testing at about half-ripe) drove me to picking early and ripening every fruit indoors—which might not be such a bad thing, it turns out.
-To mark Week 5 of Summer Fest—Tomato Week—what better topic than how to turn a tomato red?
-Well, perhaps a recipe for green tomato “mincemeat,” too, just in case our magic fails?
-That, plus a buffet of delicious links from my Summer Fest recipe swap co-conspirators:
+It raises the topic of how to turn a tomato red (and perhaps the need for a recipe for green tomato “mincemeat,” too, just in case our magic fails).

 RIPENING SOUNDS A LOT LIKE A MIDLIFE CRISIS in retired professor Brian Capon’s little masterpiece, “Botany for Gardeners.”
 His section on the topic, called “Hormones and the Aging Process” (!!!), outlines the biochemical events involved in what we hungry gardeners and cooks regard as a fruit reaching perfection.
 It’s actually the beginning of the end.